 Speed, Backups, Security & Maintenance

 If you are using WordPress.com or Weebly – these are not your problems.
-They take care of all three as part of the bundled deal.
+They take care of all of these as part of the bundled deal.

 If you are self-hosting, you’ll need to regularly update your WordPress install and plugins.
 Additionally, you’ll need to install a basic security plugin and understand what makes your site fast/slow.